Wealth & Good Fortune

 I am pleased to offer these beautiful bronze talismans of Jupiter.
 These talisman are 16 grams, over 1/2 ounce of bronze and 1 & 3/8s inches in diameter.
 White bronze is composed of 61% copper, 18% manganese, 16% zinc, 2% beryllium, 2% nickel and 1% lead.
 The talismans were cast and consecrated at the elected time and come with a cord and instructions for a personal consecration.

 Only a very few of these talismans were made.
 They are unique and the timing of their election can never be replicated.
 These are not the usual mass produced pewter "talismans" but made from bronze and carefully cast to the specifications in our original sources at the exact time auspicious for Jupiter.

 These talismans are wonderful examples of the ancient art of astrological magic, authentically and beautifully made!

-The bronze Joseph Smith Jupiter talisman for prosperity and good fortune are $299.95 plus $15.95 US priority insured shipping or $50 global express mail or US express mail insured shipping.
+The bronze Joseph Smith Jupiter talisman for prosperity and good fortune are $299.95 plus $15.95 US priority insured shipping or $59.95 non-US shipping.
 Just click the credit card or Paypal buttons for secure online ordering.

 Please Contact me for more information!